deralation/deralation.github.io/cv/index.md

 - Migration from PHP 5.6 to PHP 7.3
 - Migration From Mysql 5.6 to Mysql 8.0
-- AppStore and Google Play release for Android and IOS application.
+- AppStore and Google Play release for Android and IOS applications.
 - Webview Payment and Reservation pages for mobile applications.
 - Developed Dashboard screens and API endpoints for CRUD of objects.
-- Developed i18 language option for website.
+- Developed i18 language option for the website.
-- Cron scripts to check member payments, reservations.
+- Cron scripts to check member payments and reservations.
 - Front-end : HTML, CSS, as well as JavaScript / jQuery for front-end integration.
 - (PHP 5.6, NGINX , MYSQL, Docker, AWS, JavaScript, jQuery, Docker-compose, Postman)